Online strategies to use in the classroom

 Lecturing

-To combat the challenge of keeping students engaged through long zoom lectures, many instructors used breakout rooms and polls to provide active breaks between lecture segments.
-This also helped faculty feel less fatigued by the need to give long lectures over Zoom.
-Consider continuing to ask students to discuss with a neighbor or in small groups to break-up lectures and give students opportunities to apply new ideas and concepts.
+To combat the challenge of keeping students engaged through long Zoom lectures, many instructors used breakout rooms and polls to provide active breaks between lecture segments.
+Consider asking students to discuss with a neighbor or in small groups to break up lectures and give students opportunities to apply new ideas and concepts.

 Also, sharing short, focused pre-recorded videos can prepare students for more active class sessions.
 To develop course videos effectively and efficiently, plan what you will say, where you will record, and how you will share the videos with your students before you begin recording.